Weeshr-Engineering/be-assessment/README.md

 - Express
 - ts-node-dev

+## Database Schema

+The database schema can be found at: [Database Schema](https://dbdocs.io/hiibeekayvibe/Book-API)

 ## Getting Started

 - Edit the .env file to suit your needs
 - Run `npm run start:dev` to start the development server
 - Run `npm run start` to start the production server
 - Visit `http://localhost:3000/api/v1/greetings` to see the result